tonethar/IGME-330-Master/notes/firebase-1.md

 <hr>

 If you get the error "firebase.database is not a function", add these additional libraries after the firebase-app.js library.
-You should change the version numbers to be the same as the version number for firebase-app.je.
+You should change the version numbers to be the same as the version number for firebase-app.js.
 ```js
 <script src="https://www.gstatic.com/firebasejs/7.4.0/firebase-auth.js"></script>
 <script src="https://www.gstatic.com/firebasejs/7.4.0/firebase-database.js"></script>